CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 ~~~

 ## Groups (Attribution)
-Once the Practitioner, Patient, and Provenance (Attestation) resources have been created, the final step is to link a list of registered Patients to a registered Practitioner.
+Once the Practitioner, Patient, and Provenance (Attestation) resources have been created, the final step is to link a list of registered Patients to a registered Practitioner in what is called an Attribution Roster.
 This is done by creating a Group resource.

 ### Prerequisites:
 - A registered account in the DPC Portal